-Part of Building a Strong America® includes our commitments to our stockholders; our employees; our customers, suppliers and competitors; and our communities.
+MDU Resources is committed to serving our stockholders; employees; customers, suppliers and competitors; and communities.
 As stated in our "Leading With Integrity Guide" code of conduct:

 - We will conduct business legally and ethically with our best skills and judgment. - We will act in the best interests of our corporation and protect its assets. - We will work together to provide a safe and positive workplace. - We will be a responsible and valued corporate citizen.